Tips for letting to pet owners28-11-2023 | Pets

 Add a pet clause

-The government has updated the Model Tenancy Agreement so that consent for pets is in the default position.
-However, landlords still have the right to reject pet owners if they can provide a valid reason.
+Consent for pets is in the default position, however, landlords still have the right to reject pet owners if they can provide a valid reason.
 Any objections must be delivered in writing within 28 days of an applicant’s written pet request.

 That being said, if you decide to accept any pet requests, consider adding pet clauses to the tenancy agreement.
 For example, the tenant will agree to not keep any additional animals on the property without your written consent.
 It may be a good idea to take tenants through the pet agreements to avoid any confusion or doubt about their responsibilities.
 This can be done through a simple face-to-face conversation or a quick phone call.